Sav Remzi: Career

-Since 2012, Remzi has been Music Director and founding member of the not-for-profit social enterprise members club House of St Barnabas in London's Soho, which has a mission to break the cycle of homelessness.
+Since 2012, Remzi has been music director and founding member of the not-for-profit social enterprise members club House of St Barnabas in London's Soho, which has a mission to break the cycle of homelessness.
 At HOSB Sav has programmed high-profile events, styled the club's music strategy and forged partnerships with the likes of NTS Live and Boiler Room, as well as appointing founding members Jarvis Cocker, Rob da Bank, Gilles Peterson, Andrew Weatherall and many others.

 Between 2014 and 2016, Remzi joined Harvey Goldsmith where he programmed various John Lewis-sponsored festival events including Onblackheath Festival in South East London, and Onroundhay in Leeds.
-Onblackheath Remzi headlined the likes of Massive Attack, Elbow, Grace Jones, Madness, Gilles Peterson, Neneh Cherry, Jarvis Cocker and many more.
+Onblackheath Remzi headlined the likes of Massive Attack, Elbow, Grace Jones, Madness, Gilles Peterson, Neneh Cherry, Groove Armada, Jarvis Cocker, NTS Radio, and Thundercat.

 In 2016, Remzi was appointed music judge for Berwick Street Calling, alongside Primal Scream's Simone Butler.

-2017 saw Remzi publish Goldie's memoirs, titled All Things Remembered, an explosive story of abuse, revenge, graffiti, breakdancing, gold teeth, sawn-off shotguns, car crashes, hot yoga, absent fatherhood and redemption through reality TV - all told in Goldie's unmistakeable, charismatic voice. on Faber & Faber.
+In 2017 Remzi published Goldie's memoirs, titled All Things Remembered. on Faber & Faber.

 In 2019 Remzi consulted for the WOMAD Festival, instigating a marketing partnership between Peter Gabriel's Real World and NTS.
-Most recently, Remzi has consulted on audio installations and creative strategy for the Mint Group at Koko and for St John at Hackney, a 2,000-capacity venue designed by John Pawson which opened in 2020.
+Remzi consulted on audio installations and creative strategy for the Mint Group at Koko and for St John at Hackney, a 2,000-capacity venue designed by John Pawson which opened in 2020.

+Most recently he has fronted creative partnerships for brands including Automobiles Alpine, Rhodes Piano, Monitor Audio, Naim Audio, Cambridge Audio and South by Southwest London.